The top 10 ski hills and clubs near Toronto

 The largest ski resort in Ontario, Blue Mountain is also one of the best kept.
 There are 14 lifts and over 40 trails to choose from, with a healthy range of difficulty levels.
-It's pricey at $70 for a full day pass, but you can get a lot of runs in thanks to the high capacity of the resort.
+It's pricey at $74 for a full weekday pass ($84 on weekends), but you can get a lot of runs in thanks to the high capacity of the resort.

 Another ski resort with great capacity, Mount St. Louis is often the choice of those making day trips.
 At just over an hour away from Toronto, the lack of on-resort accommodation doesn't diminish the popularity.
 There are over 35 trails and 12 lifts.

 Horseshoe has 29 runs, a snowboard half pipe, and a ton of trails for cross country skiing.
-It's also a full service resort with overnight accommodations, and a spa.
+It's also a full-service resort with overnight accommodations, and a spa.
 It's significantly smaller than Blue Mountain, but it's closer and tends to be less busy.
 There's night skiing all over the hill.
-A 9 a.m. to 9 p.m. pass goes for $59.
+A 9 a.m. to 9 p.m. pass goes for $54.

 Dagmar Resort is located in the Oak Ridges Moraine between Ajax and Whitby.
 Here you have access to 17 runs of a whole range of varying difficulties.
 Along with four chairlifts and two carpet lifts for both day and nighttime skiing, there's also a coffee lounge and restaurant with licensed bar at the resort for a little apres ski.

 Lakeridge Resort is also in the Oak Ridges Moraine in Uxbridge, Ontario.
-It has 23 runs spread over 70 acres, with black diamond trails for experts as well as beginner hills.
+It has more than 20 runs spread over 70 acres, with black diamond trails for experts as well as beginner hills.
 There are also mogul runs and three dedicated snowboard terrain parks.
 While hours vary depending on the day and time of year, night skiing is generally available until 9:30 p.m.

 Brimacombe is a not-for-profit initiative in Orono, Ontario, between Oshawa and Port Hope.
-It has 22 slopes of varying difficulty, 11 of which are open for night skiing.
+It has 23 slopes of varying difficulty, 11 of which are open for night skiing.
 There are also two chalets with cafeterias, four quad chairlifts, and professional instruction available.
-Full-day adult passes are $51.99 on weekends, but there's lots of other options.
+Prices vary widely based on your visit, and are customizable and affordable.

-Mansfield is a private ski resort with a more reasonable season pass option ($265) available for midweek visits.
-With seven lifts and 15 slopes, there's decent variety in a resort is geared for families.
+Mansfield is a private ski resort with a variety of membership options available for midweek visits.
+With seven lifts and 17 slopes, there's decent variety in a resort is geared for families.
 There's nothing too challenging here, but you won't be kept waiting.

 Join the conversation Load comments